-This relatable guest post filled with much needed advice is written by author Michelle Gale
+This relatable guest post on how-to tips for overcoming stress and becoming a calmer parent is filled with much needed advice and written by author Michelle Gale

 One day I got into an argument with one of my one of my kids about not cleaning up a mess and had a door slammed in my face.
 I really wanted to jump up and yell: “How dare you slam the door on me?”
 But as I just sat with this surge of emotions, sensations, and angry thoughts for a few moments, they subsided.

 I suddenly realized that I’ve slammed doors too.
 When I finally re-engaged with my child again I was able to connect, rather than just correct.
 I was able to share what I was experiencing, listen to my child’s feelings, and strategize together how we could avoid that situation in the future.

 As I began to make a habit of observing myself in this way, I gradually found myself spotting these kinds of reactions coming on before I was overcome with emotion.
 As I learned how reactions get going, before long — quite out of the blue — I found myself unexpectedly intercepting the crazy train.

 To help my clients (and myself) practice this technique, I like to use the acronym STOP:

 S- Stop.
 Pause.
 Don’t do or say anything else!